belikeeve/tv-show/README.md

 - **Section One** is the hero section and introduction.
 It contains:
   - A background image
   - A `h1` heading as the main title
-  - A brief `p`aragraph to describe The Werk Room
+  - A brief `p` sentence to describe The Werk Room

 - **Section Two** is a container of "missions", reflecting the kinds of things drag queens get up to on the show.
 It contains:
   - A `h2´ heading title